Learn more about the language and concepts related to Voices Unbarred's work

 INCARCERATION-the state of being confined in a jail or prison.

-REENTRY-the transition of formerly incarcerated people from prison to society.
-This process can include several steps from finding housing, to finding employment, to mentally acclimating to being released, to working through probation.
+REENTRY-the transition from incarceration to being released into society.
+This process can include several steps like finding housing and employment, working through probation, and mentally acclimating to being released.

-“INSIDE”-this term is used to refer to one’s experience on the inside of prison or jail.
+“INSIDE”-this term refers to the inside of prison or jail.
 You might hear someone say, "When I was inside..."

-SOLITARY CONFINEMENT-the separation of an incarcerated person usually into a smaller cell as punishment for certain behaviors, for gender segregation, protective custody by choice, safe cells (mental distress), medical lockdown, or admin reasons.
+SOLITARY CONFINEMENT-the isolation of an incarcerated person, usually into a smaller cell, as punishment for certain behaviors, for gender segregation, protective custody by choice, safe cells (mental distress), medical lockdown, or admin reasons.
 This practice is widely disapproved of for its inhumane conditions.

 “FIT THE DESCRIPTION”-a phrase referring to the disproportionate targeting of Black men by the police due to their perceived tendency to “fit the description” of suspect descriptions.